wch/extrafont/README.md

 You must have the following installed on your system:

-* Ghostscript - must be compiled with TrueType support enabled.
-It is used for embedding fonts into PDF files.
+* Ghostscript: This is used for embedding fonts into PDF files.
 * [`ttf2pt1`](http://ttf2pt1.sourceforge.net/): This program converts TrueType fonts to PostScript.
 Specifically, it convets/extracts .afm font metric files.
   * Mac: If you have [homebrew](http://mxcl.github.com/homebrew/) installed, you can simply install with `brew install ttf2pt1`.
   * Linux: You will have to compile from source.
 Please see instructions below.

-The TexLive distribution includes a program called `ttf2afm` for extracting afm files from ttf files.
-However, the resulting afm files appear to be incompatible with R.
-(If you happen to know how to make them work with R, please let me know!)

 You can install the extrafont package directly from GitHub: